Surfing in Bali: Your Guide to the Best Waves [Infographic]

 The sea is unpredictable, and our guide is only intended as a reference.
 Severe weather changes can occur and can have a great impact on the waves.
 Also, please take note that Bali’s legendary waves are big, fast and treacherous and should be tackled only if you have enough experience under your belt.
 Last but not least, remember to respect the locals.

 Are you planning a trip to Bali anytime soon?
-Surfing is on top of any traveler’s to-do list when reaching this dream destination, so make sure you add a surf camp in Bali to your bucket list.
+Surfing is on top of any traveler’s to-do list when reaching this dream destination, so make sure you add a beginner surf camp in Bali to your bucket list.